-NOTE:

-This is a CONTROLLED Document.
-Any documents appearing in paper form are not controlled and should be checked against the on-line file version prior to use.

-Notice: This Document hardcopy must be used for reference purpose only.

-The on-line copy is the current version of the document.

 GENERAL

 Scope of Work

 This Section covers the requirements for the installation of sanitary and storm sewer pipe and concrete appurtenances from the first pipe joint outside of the foundation to the limits of construction.
 All sewers are to be supplied and installed in accordance with OPSS.MUNI 410 [Nov 2018] as amended by this specification.